Information Sessions / Boot Camps / Writing Retreat

 - Excessive white space

 - At least two lines of a paragraph at the bottom or top of a page

 - Overall margins

-Dissertation/Thesis Seminars are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
-It is helpful to attend a Dissertation / Thesis Seminar when you first start working on your dissertation or thesis, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
+Dissertation/Thesis Information Sessions are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
+It is helpful to attend a Dissertation / Thesis Information Session when you first start working on your dissertation or thesis, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
 We will cover deadlines, formatting guidelines, and other helpful hints for working on your dissertation/thesis.